yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ## Overview

 You have been asked by Woodgrove Financial Services to provision a proof of concept deployment that will be used by the Woodgrove team to gain familiarity with a complex Virtual Networking deployment, including all of the components that enable the solution.
-Specifically, the Woodgrove team will be learning about:
+Specifically, the Woodgrove team will be learning:

 -   How to bypass system routing to accomplish custom routing scenarios.